Reduce the productivity gap with robotic and cognitive automation (R&CA) has been saved

 Real Estate Predictions 2018

 The continuous technology advancement is creating and enabling more structured and unstructured data and analyses, respectively.
 The real estate (RE) sector has the opportunity to leverage one such technology, R&CA, to potentially drive operational efficiency, augment productivity, and gain insights from its large swathes of data.
+The Real Estate Predictions series and this content was developed by Deloitte in the Netherlands.

 - Understanding the potential of R&CA technology

-- Benefits op R&CA
+- Benefits of R&CA

 - Why implement R&CA?